barumau/pandunia/polski/polski-pandunia.md

 być o; dyskutować o - tema
 być obok - na late
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
-być podobnym, być jak - be sam
+być podobnym, być jak - be sam rupa
 być przeciw - kontra
 być umiejscowionym (być ulokowanym, stać) - be loka
 być wezwanym, być wzywanym, być nazwanym, być nazywanym - be name